ahmedsakr/wstrade-api/docs/quotes/README.md

 quotes.get(ticker) -> Promise<number>
 ```
 Obtains a quote for the ticker.
 The source of the quote is by default from Wealthsimple trade, but it could be a custom provider if a valid provider is registered for the exchange that the ticker trades on.
 * `ticker` is an identifier for a security.
-Read [this document](/docs/ticker.md) to understand how you can specify the ticker.
+Read [this document](/docs/ticker.md) to learn how to construct a valid ticker.

 [View examples](/docs/quotes/examples.js)